Pharmr/almace-scaffolding/_app/_pages/about.md

 # How it works

 # 🔎
-Find your protocol and subscribe
+Find your protocol, apply & subscribe

 # 📦
 Get meds and have them shipped to you